xdy/xdy-pf2e-workbench/README.md

       delisted https://github.com/Djphoenix719/FVTT-PF2EToolbox module.
 Thanks DJ!)
     * Option to allow item bonuses when using [ABP](https://2e.aonprd.com/Rules.aspx?ID=1357).

+* House Rules
+  * Option to enable Keeley's Hero Point Rule (if reroll die is 10 or less, get a +10 bonus).
+Courtesy of stwlam
+  * Option to enable my personal house rules (currently adds saves to crit spec for flail and hamer)
+  * Not yet needed option to add Ancestry Paragon feat slots (don't enable until if/when the system removes them due to not being in the remaster rules)
+  * Not yet needed option to add Dual Class feat slots (don't enable until if/when the system removes them due to not being in the remaster rules)
+  * REALLY experimental option to use json to potentially brick your world.
+(Or, see [docs/housepatcher.md](docs/housepatcher.md) for more details.)

 * No section
     * Optional setting to automatically collapse chat cards with an h3 header (intended for item cards like spells, feats, items, actions, etc).
 Can be configured to default to collapsed or expanded.